xingjiehe/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

+Modifications：

+1.Integrated all css styles;

+2.Set yellow background;

+3.Set the font of paragraphs style to serif;

 You will skin 3 project gutenberg stories with custom CSS.

 You will skin 2 versions of a possible professional homepage for your